deepshiftlabs/scm-decorator/README.md

 scm-decorator
 =============

-SCM decorator converts log record, produced by SCM command tools into format which <a target="_blank" href="http://www.nerrvana.com">Nerrvana</a> recognizes.
+SCM decorator allows to convert 'svn info' into more pleasant format as shown below.
+We use it in Jenkins CI jobs to convert and pass well formatted commit information to <a target="_blank" href="https://github.com/deepshiftlabs/nerrvana-plugin-for-jenkins-ci">Nerrvana Jenkins plugin</a>.

 Current version supports SVN only.
+Please feel free to extend.

 Example
 =======